by Jill Davies, MSc

 Salt requirements increase any time your horse is sweating more, as in hot, humid weather and/or during heavy work, or when your horse is drinking less water during the colder weather months.
 Do not use molasses based salt blocks, as some horses inhale these like sweets/lollies – some horses stand there biting off choke-sized pieces.

 Plain table salt is fine; granulated salt, with its coarser texture, is fine too depending on your horse’s preferences.
 If your horse is getting any commercial sweet feed or pellet or a vitamin/mineral supplement, give the iodized salt a miss as your horse will be getting enough iodine.
 Please note it does take time for your horse to get used to that amount of salt in their hard feed.
-So start slowly adding salt to your horse's hard feed.
-We have a large range of mineral and table salt products available here.
+So start slowly adding salt to your horse’s hard feed.

 3- Vitamin E!!

 Horses don’t make Vitamin E, so they require a daily source.
 Horses can get deficient if they are working in moderate to high levels of exercise without a supplement.
 The best source of Vitamin E is green grass/pasture.
 Vitamin E’s main use is as an antioxidant, a go-between which keeps free radicals from forming and possibly weakening cells and tissues in the horse.
 In addition to its antioxidant duties, vitamin E is vital to immune, cardiovascular, circulatory, neuromuscular and reproductive functions of a horse.

 The average horse (500kg) needs approx. 1,500-2000 IU (international units) of Vitamin E per day when at rest to light work.
 You can purchase vitamin E at the local grocery store.